A limited collection of 15 riverside homes, shaped by the restored mill and its surrounding grounds.

 Kennet & Avon Canal

-Lockside towpath walks east toward Bradford-on-Avon, level and unhurried.
+Lockside towpath walks east toward Bradford-on-Avon.

 River Avon